Apply for Live Literature School Residencies 2018-19

 What schools receive

-- Scottish Book Trust pays the author’s full fee and expenses directly through the Live Literature programme – no invoicing!
+- Scottish Book Trust pay the author’s full fee and expenses directly through the Live Literature programme – no invoicing!

-- A £500 contribution to the cost of resources for sessions, e.g. photocopying, books
+- A £500 contribution to the cost of resources for sessions e.g. photocopying, workshop supplies, books, transport, refreshments.

-- Your project showcased on our website, as well as suggested learning resources and next steps after the project to help you make the most of the sessions
+- Your project showcased on our website, suggested learning resources and next steps after the project to help you make the most of the sessions.

 How to apply

 - Download and fill in an application form.

 - Make sure your completed form includes a statement from a senior staff member confirming the school's support of the project and co-ordinator.

 - Submit your application as an attachment to Kay.Bohan@scottishbooktrust.com before the deadline (Wednesday 23 May 2018).

 Will your residency ideas inspire a love of creative writing and reading?
 This is our main priority, so please make sure you tell us why you think working with an author will inspire your pupils and staff to write creatively this year.
 For inspiration and ideas, check out our blogs by teachers and librarians about projects in their schools.